 “The military certainly believed so,” Sinews answered dismissively.
 “And imagine how our army might benefit from Tidkins’ work, if his experiments proved fruitful.
 If the British military could raise the dead, we would be undefeatable.
 Not only that, but we could wage wars without needing to risk even a single life.
 Even so, the experiments would not have been sanctioned without evidence to suggest Tidkins might actually be successful.”

 This was all news to Jonathan.
 It was unsettling to know that the military had actually approved of Tidkins’ work.
 Of course, they couldn’t have known just how Tidkins had planned to conduct his experiments.
 Could they?
 Was it possible that the military had been turning a blind eye to his murders, so long as he wasn’t caught?
-After all, they must have known he would never have been able to find willing participants to his brutal experiments.
+They must have known he would never have been able to find willing participants.

 Lighting a new cigarette, Sinews continued his explanation.